-ORLANDO, Fla. – The jury is set to reconvene on Thursday for the murder trial of Sarah Boone, a Florida woman accused of murdering her boyfriend after he died in a zipped-up suitcase during an apparent drunken game of hide-and-seek.
+ORLANDO, Fla. – The murder trial resumed Thursday for Sarah Boone, a Florida woman accused of murdering her boyfriend after he died in a zipped-up suitcase during an apparent drunken game of hide-and-seek.

-A day after Boone took the stand in her own defense, her attorneys called others to testify.
+Earlier this week, Boone took the stand in her own defense.
+On Wednesday, a day after Boone testified, her attorneys called others to testify.

 Walker said she would see Boone when she was out walking her dogs and have conversations with her, and Boone would talk about being abused.